OpenEvalProject/evals/manuscripts/elife-56212/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/56212/elife-56212-fig7-v2.jpg)

 **Figure 7.:** Shown is the logarithm of the sparse coder’s reconstruction error as a function of disparity.
 The negative reconstruction error is used as the reward for learning vergence movements.
 Data are averaged over 10 stimuli not encountered during training, three different object distances (0.5, 3, and 6 m), and five simulations for every condition.
 The shaded area represents one standard error over the five simulations.
 Only those models that receive corresponding input to left and right eye display a reconstruction error that is minimal at zero disparity.
-These are the only models that learn to verge the eyes.Figure 7—source data 1.
+These are the only models that learn to verge the eyes.

-## Model captures stereo vision deficits in aniseikonia and predicts increased number of neurons tuned to vertical disparities
+### Model captures stereo vision deficits in aniseikonia and predicts increased number of neurons tuned to vertical disparities

 Aniseikonia is a condition characterized by a perceived difference in the sizes of left and right eye images.
 It can occur naturally as result of anatomical or refraction differences of the two eyes, different spacing of photoreceptors in the retinas, or other neurological causes (South et al., 2019).
 Aniseikonia can also be induced as result of the treatment of anisometropia (different refractive powers of the eyes) (Achiron et al., 1997).
 In this scenario, spectacles or artificial lenses are used to correct the refractive power of one or both eyes to create a sharp image in both eyes.
 However, due to optical magnification this also leads to a difference in the image sizes.
 When this difference remains small (typically lower than 3%), it can be tolerated by the visual system.
 Larger values on the other hand lead to problems in fusing the images and a loss of stereopsis (Katsumi et al., 1986; Oguchi and Mashima, 1989; Achiron et al., 1997).
 Aniseikonia may also occur in anisometropic patients after cataract surgery with implanted intraocular lenses (Katsumi et al., 1992; Gobin et al., 2008).
 A recent study reported 7.8% measured aniseikonia in an outpatient clinic cohort (Furr, 2019).